As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 Megan said: “I feel that there are a lot of things I cannot do, especially if it involves being away from family for an extended period of time.
 My friends who have graduated all talk about taking gap years to travel, (or are) starting their careers overseas.”

-She yearned to do all this as well, but felt duty-bound to take care of her ageing parents.
+She yearns to do all this as well, but feels duty-bound to take care of her ageing parents.

 “I’m always worried ... what if something bad happens to my elderly parents while I’m thousands of miles away?
 Because of this, I feel like I can’t truly ‘live my life’ and make the most out of my 20s, (which is) supposedly the time when people have the most freedom and energy to pursue idealistic and risky dreams.”

-She added that she also felt compelled to choose a higher-paying career that she does not necessarily enjoy, for the purpose of being better able to provide financially for her ageing parents’ healthcare needs.
+She added that she also felt compelled to choose a higher-paying career that she does not necessarily enjoy, so she is can provide financially for her ageing parents’ healthcare needs.

-Across the board, these adult children of older parents said that being confronted with the realities of their parents’ mortality at a much younger age is sobering.

 THE UPSIDE OF BEING OLDER PARENTS

-Older parents may lose some advantage in fitness and support, but those interviewed by CNA TODAY pointed to the silver lining of being more emotionally mature and financially stable now than when they were younger.
+Older parents may lose some advantage in fitness and support, but those interviewed by CNA TODAY pointed to the silver lining of being more emotionally mature and financially stable.

-For Mrs Lejtenyi, being able to better provide for her children financially is one of the “biggest benefits” she has observed when it comes to having children later in life.

-“I’m better placed financially now than, say, 10 or 15 years ago when I would have struggled to finance private preschool fees, language classes … or rugby and soccer sessions,” she said.
+Mrs Lejtenyi said: “I’m better placed financially now than, say, 10 or 15 years ago when I would have struggled to finance private preschool fees, language classes, or rugby and soccer sessions."

-Another parent Tat Yuen, 64, who has 14-year-old twins, believes that with age, he has a better understanding of himself and the "benefit of perspective".
+Another parent, Tat Yuen, 64, who has 14-year-old twins, believes that with age, he has gained more perspective and a better understanding of himself.

-The freelance tech consultant and sales coach said that being more mature, he has greater clarity in decision-making and is also more emotionally available for his children.
+The freelance tech consultant and sales coach said this means he has greater clarity in decision-making and is more emotionally available for his children.

 Similarly, Ms Liu the singer believes that she is better equipped to love her son as an older parent.
 She might have been more concerned about her career as a young parent, but she is clear about her priorities today.